massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

 .. _sending-sc-sum:

-Deploy your smart-contract on the blockchain
+Deploy your smart contract on the blockchain
 --------------------------------------------

-We'll now turn to the process of putting the smart-contract on the Massa blockchain.
+We'll now turn to the process of putting the smart contract on the Massa blockchain.

 For the deployment, you will need a wallet with some coins.